-- 1. Register for testing (if required) - 2.
-Admissions will call to schedule a family conference - 3.
-Submit Family Christian Academy medical forms - 4.
-Submit Florida 680 & 3040 forms (from your doctor) - 5.
+- 1. The school will call you to set up a time for an assessment - 2.
+Submit Family Christian Academy medical forms. - 3.
+Submit Florida 680 & 3040 forms (from your doctor) - 4.
 Submit athletic physical (if your child plans to play sports)

 We appreciate your interest in being part of the Family Christian Academy community and hope to assist you in any way we can.
 If you have any questions, please feel free to contact the Admissions Office at 941-625-8977 or via email at admissions@fcamustangs.org.

-Family Christian Academy, in the true spirit of Christ, follows federal, Florida state, and local laws regarding non-discrimination.
+Family Christian Academy, in the true spirit of Christ, follows federal, Florida state and local laws regarding non-discrimination.
 See FCA's complete Statement of Non-Discrimination on Page 2.